Skip to content

 Configuration Rewrite File

-If a certain cluster node is restarted or some new nodes are added, the node will automatically copy and apply the configuration file from other nodes within the cluster, therefore there is no need nor recommended to configure it manually.
+If a node in the cluster is restarted or if new nodes are added, the node will automatically copy and apply the cluster.hocon file from another node in the cluster.
+For this reason, it is not recommended to modify the file manually.

-Since version 5.1, when cluster configuration changes, EMQX backups the cluster.hocon file before overwriting it.
-The backup files are suffixed with a timestamp of the node's local time.
-At most 10 backup files can be kept.
+Since EMQX version 5.1, any changes to the cluster configuration will trigger a backup of the cluster.hocon file before it is overwritten.
+These backups are timestamped with the node's local time, and up to 10 backup files can be retained.

 Configuration Paths